 Although Dawson’s quirky and unique downtown is worth the trip up the Klondike Highway, the city’s nearby natural beauty and gold rush history is truly unique.

 The Midnight Dome

 Perched 1700 feet above Dawson is the aptly named Midnight Dome.
-What once looked over Dawson’s 40,000+ stampeders now provides visitors with a fantastic view of the town and convergence of the Yukon and Klondike rivers.
+What once looked over Dawson’s 40,000+ stampeders now provides visitors with a fantastic view of the town and the convergence of the Yukon and Klondike rivers.
 The viewpoint is accessible by car or foot so those looking to sweat off late night out can hike up.
 Don’t miss the views to the east where you can see the Yukon River make its way towards Alaska and be sure to take in the view under the midnight sun!